 Channeling her own galactic country spirit and influences from Dolly Parton to Daft Punk, Kacey Musgraves is riding a critical wave behind her Grammy-winning, universally acclaimed album Golden Hour.

-Kacey Musgraves: All of the Colors, a new exhibition at the Country Music Hall of Fame and Museum, celebrates the six-time Grammy winner's rising career, universally acclaimed album Golden Hour, and more.
-Visitors will get an inside glimpse into the singer-songwriter's life and music, from childhood keepsakes and stories to song manuscripts and stagewear.
+Kacey Musgraves: All of the Colors celebrates the six-time Grammy winner's rising career, universally acclaimed album Golden Hour, and more.
+Visitors get an inside glimpse into the singer-songwriter's life and music, from childhood keepsakes and stories to song manuscripts and stage wear.

 Born Aug.
 21, 1988, Musgraves was raised in Golden, Texas, surrounded by creativity.
 She began her musical career at an early age, learning to yodel at the age of eight and to play guitar and mandolin in her early tween years.
 Throughout the late 1990s, the family would drive to the Fort Worth Stockyards, where Musgraves and her younger sister, Kelly, sang and danced as members of the Cowtown Opry Buckaroos.
 While her sister tired of performing, Musgraves thrived on it, appearing at community events and winning contests and awards.